-Whilst he is passing his summer holidays at the villa belonging to the landowner and amateur double-bass player Agostino Triossi at Conventello, near Ravenna, he writes his Sei sonate a quattro (Six string quartets).
-He also performs as a singer at Imola.
+Whilst he is passing his summer holidays he was a guest of the landowner and amateur double bass player Agostino Triossi at Conventello, near Ravenna.
+Late in life he attributed the Sei sonate a quattro (actually in 1808) to this period.
+He also performed as a singer in Imola.

 He plays the role of little Adolfo in Ferdinando Paër's Camilla ossia il sotterraneo, performed during the Autumn Season at the Teatro del Corso, Bologna.

 After having had some lessons from Padre Angelo Tesei, on the 14th April he is enrolled at the Liceo Musicale of Bologna, only recently founded (1804), both in the piano class and in Vincenzo Cavedagna's 'cello class, and subsequently in Padre Stanislao Mattei's counterpoint class.
 He sings the contralto role of Mary Magdalen in Mattei's oratorio La passione di Cristo when this is performed at the Liceo, and also sings in several private concerts.
-This, it seems, is the period in which he composed his first opera, Demetrio e Polibio, commissioned from him by the Mombelli family, which, however, would not be performed until 1812.
+Later, Rossini dates the composition of his first opera, Demetrio e Polibio (commissioned by the Mombelli family) to this period, actually written in later years and not performed until 1812.

 He is accepted into the Accademia Filarmonica di Bologna as a cantor or singer, and there first meets Isabella Colbran, his future wife, who is also singing for the Accademia.